elioshk/GestureRecognitionRepo/status_update_2.md

 We also plan to have a simple game or demonstration which these inputs will be used on.

+Using cloud computing like Lambda Labs is new to all of us, so recently we had to figure out the basics with windows subsystem linux (WSL) and homogenize our team's setups so that we can work together (Lambda labs doesnt currently support multiuser access so we have to make sure we do things in the same way).
+We then played around with the instance, spending precious billing time learning about this new environment.
+In an effort to be efficient with this limited resource, we typed out a simple procedure detailing how to setup  our space quickly.

 Setbacks and challenges:

 We have had progress working with lambda labs and figuring out how it will function with our project, but the process has been complex